Ruturaj4/to_be_or_not_to_be/README.md

 ### Aim

 The aim of this project is to obtain additional values using exploratory data analysis and to use classification algorithms to build models to determine "player" using other columns.
-Here, other columns are treated as features and player values are treated as labels. hence the input dataset contain features as well as labels (i.e input and output).
+Here, other columns are treated as features and player values are treated as labels.
+Hence the input dataset contain features as well as labels (i.e input and output).

 ### Dataset used